-16 Where the incident happened

-Please describes in detail where the incident happened:

-17 About the incident describe what happened

-Give as much detail as you can.
-For instance the name/type of any equipment or substance involved the events that led to the incident, the part played by any other people.
+Where the accident/incident happened 16.
+Describe in detail where the incident happened: About the accident/incident 17.
+Describe what happened: Give as much detail as you can.
+For instance the name/type of any equipment or substances involved in the events that led to the accident, the part played by any people.
 If it was a personal injury, give details of what the person was doing.
 Use a separate piece of paper if you need to.

-18 Further details or sketch if required
+Further details or sketch if required